jackyzha0/jackyzha0.github.io/content/thoughts/Vanilla Ice Cream effect.md

 Ask everyone to vote on their favourite ice cream, you'll most likely end up with vanilla.

+Similar to design by committee → a project that has many designers involved but no unifying plan or vision

 ## Coordination Headwind
 [Source](https://komoroske.com/slime-mold/)